ScottLogic/blog/_posts/2014-11-04-mutable-array-binding-reactivecocoa.md

 title: Binding mutable arrays with ReactiveCocoa
 date: 2014-11-04 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: This post describes a binding helper that allows you to bind arrays directly to table views with ReactiveCocoa.
 In this update to my previous post, the helper is extended to support mutable arrays.
 oldlink: http://www.scottlogic.com/blog/2014/11/04/mutable-array-binding-reactivecocoa.html
 disqus-id: "/2014/11/04/mutable-array-binding-reactivecocoa.html"
 ---